 Pittsburgh, PA 15232

 - MD - University of Hannover Medical School, Hannover, Germany, 1997

-Research InterestsThe majority of gastrointestinal stromal tumors (GISTs) are caused by oncogenic mutations in the KIT or PDGFRA protein kinases.
-GISTs are the prototypical example of a solid tumor entity that was fatal in the past but that can now be successfully treated with a novel class of drugs, small molecule kinase inhibitors.
+Gastrointestinal stromal tumors (GISTs) are caused by oncogenic mutations in the KIT or PDGFRA protein kinases.
+They are the prototypical example of a solid tumor entity that can now be successfully treated with a novel class of drugs, tyrosine kinase inhibitors (TKIs).
 Imatinib mesylate (Gleevec®) is the first and most prominent inhibitor belonging to this group.
 Although imatinib has revolutionized the treatment of GIST, the occurrence of imatinib-resistant tumors is a problem for a large number of patients.
 It is therefore imperative to find novel treatment options for these patients.
-Although an FDA-approved second-line therapy (Sutent®) and an array of potential third-line therapeutic options are in clinical and preclinical trials, most of these compounds also target the activated KIT or PDGFRA kinase.
-This "kinase-centric" approach to novel therapies is difficult, however, because the most prominent imatinib-resistance mechanisms involve secondary mutations in KIT/PDGFRA genes themselves.
+Only two other FDA-approved therapy options exist to date (sunitinib, Sutent®, regorafenib, Stivarga®).
+Both compounds also target the activated KIT/PDGFRA kinases.
+However, the most prominent TKI-resistance mechanisms involve secondary mutations in KIT/PDGFRA genes making a "kinase-centric" approach difficult.
 Our laboratory therefore uses a different approach to identify novel treatments.
-We are focusing on two major strategies:
+We are focusing on two major strategies.

 CertificationsMedical Board of Lower Saxony, Germany